 Expats blog– uniting expat bloggers site, with expats latest blog posts, blog reviews, expat interviews & contests.

-Culture plate – connects people who love cooking & hosting dinners with people who love eating authentic home cooked meals.
+Culture plate – connects people who love cooking & hosting dinners with people who love eating authentic home-cooked meals.

 Mekar Bhuana – family based Balinese gamelan music and dance center in Denpasar, Bali.
 Offers workshops, lessons, making documentation, reconstruction of rare and lost Balinese gamelan instruments and dance art-forms, sells gamelan and dance products.

-Here maps – app that I use during my trips.
-I love that the map works even when it’s offline, as well you can get information how to get to the place with walking, using public transport and much more.
+Here maps – an app that I use during my trips.
+I love that the map works even when it’s offline, as well you can get information about how to get to the place with walking, using public transport and much more.

 I like to book via Airbnb while I’m traveling because it helps me to save some money.
 As well it makes me feel like at home.
 For example, if I stay in a flat I can cook there and do other things that I usually can’t do in the hostels, guest houses.
 Also you can find some authentic places to stay, be a bit closer to a local culture.
 Here you can check more my pros and cons about staying or renting through Airbnb.